Simple Linear Regression - Part 2

 Preliminary Exploration

-Let’s start by looking at the scatter plots of $ Y $ against the rest of the variables.
+Let’s start by looking at the scatter plots of

 import pandas as pd